shivamsinghindia/PayCart/README.md

-# TrendCart
+# About
-Comprehensive solution boasts robust cart and checkout features, ensuring effortless purchase management for a streamlined online shopping experience.
+PayCart provides a comprehensive solution and boasts robust cart and checkout features, ensuring effortless purchase management for a streamlined online shopping experience.

 ## Features
 - Login/Signup
 - Sorting
 - Search